sgumirov/tarantool_expressions_test/README.md

 I did not compared coroutines with fibers although this could be interesting.

 # Configuration examples
+These examples could be copied to beginning of src/main.lua.

 Original Lua (does not require tarantool to run):
 ```lua
 debug=false --debug means use small data and print verbosely.
 True sets REPEATS option to 1.